QuentinRa/blog.quentinra.dev/proj/uml/papyrus/index.md

 ![Papyrus perspective](images/perp1.png) and select ![Papyrus select perspective](images/perp2.png)
 </div>

-If you used a perpective a least once, a shortcut will be available right next to the open perspective menu.
+If you used a perspective at least once, a shortcut will be available right next to the open perspective menu.
 You can also use "Window > Perspective".

 <hr class="sr">